Grain Marketing & Services

 Lisa has been with Heritage for 21 years and works out of the Marysville Ag Campus Grain office.
 After graduating from Wilmington College with a degree in Agriculture in 2001, she began as a grain grader in Mechanicsburg when it was known as Champaign Landmark.
 She then worked as a grain accountant and now as the Region 4 Grain Originator.
 Lisa has enjoyed getting to know the local farmers through the years and see their operations grow and succeed.
 She grew up showing steers at the local and state level and continues helping with cattle shows at the Logan County fair.
 She spends her free time adding to her hay trolley collection by attending farm sales and browsing antique shops and flea markets.

-Haylee started with Heritage in September 2021 as a grain merchandiser for Region 2, based in Upper Sandusky.
-Haylee grew up around agriculture helping out on her grandfather and uncle’s farm in Northeast Ohio.
+Haylee started with Heritage in September 2021 as a grain merchandiser for region 2, based in Upper Sandusky.
+Haylee grew up around agriculture helping on her grandfather and uncle’s farm in Northeast Ohio.
 She graduated from The Ohio State University with a bachelor’s degree in Agribusiness and Applied Economics.
 Prior to joining the Heritage team, Haylee spent 2-1/2 years working as a grain merchandiser in Central Ohio.
-Her experience in grain merchandising will enable her to make an immediate impact, working with producers to establish profitable marketing plans for their operations.
-Haylee and her husband live on their farm in the Upper Sandusky area.
+Her experience in grain merchandising enabled her to make an immediate impact, working with producers to establish profitable marketing plans for their operations.
+In August 2022, Haylee transitioned roles and is now the Director of Grain Purchasing in Delaware.
+Her responsibilities include managing the hedge desk, assisting with grain shipping logistics, and supporting our internal grain team to help them meet the needs of our producers.
+Haylee and her husband live on their farm in Ridgeway, OH and run a hay baling and marketing operation, as well as raise direct-to-consumer beef.

 Ralph grew up working with his grandfather and uncle and their grain and livestock farm and retail meat business.
 He started with Heritage right out of high school when he was 18 years old.
 While most of Ralph’s 40 years with the cooperative have been working in grain, he also has experience in retail, feed, and petroleum.
 Currently, Ralph is the grain buyer and merchandiser for many locations on the eastern side of Ohio.
 He believes growers choose to work with Heritage because of the various marketing options, overall market knowledge, personal attention, trustworthiness and patronage.

 Steve grew up in Coldwater, Ohio and graduated with a degree in Business and Marketing from Northwestern College in Lima.
 He started his career in corporate services for Ohio Farmers Grain and Supply Association and joined Champaign Landmark and then Heritage Cooperative in 1985.
 His roles included credit manager, branch manager for multiple locations, and regional grain merchant in the Urbana region.
 He obtained a Series 3 and Series 30 security license and has been the Region 3 Grain Manager for the past three years.
 Steve enjoys the day to day contact with customers to understand their needs and concerns when merchandising their grain.
-Steve and his wife Denise have two grown sons and one grandson and spend their time volunteering in the Urbana community.
+Steve and his wife Denise have two grown sons and two grandson and spend their free time motorcycling.

 Will started with Heritage in January 2023 as a grain merchandiser for Region 2, based in Upper Sandusky.
 Will graduated from The Ohio State University with a degree in Agribusiness and Applied Economics.
 He was born and raised in Wood County, outside of Bowling Green, where he raised animals for the county fair and was involved in 4-H and FFA.
 He is looking forward to meeting and working with the customers of Upper Sandusky, Arlington, Vanlue, and McCutchenville.